apache/iotdb/docs/UserGuide/Integration-Test/Integration-Test-refactoring-tutorial.md

 ### Commands for starting IT

-1、Execute IT in the cluster environment
+1 Execute IT in the cluster environment

 ```shell script
 mvn clean verify \